Introduction

 That means the format has to stay readable enough that the writer does not avoid it and the reader does not skim past it without absorbing anything useful.

-A good weekly update template for work usually does three things well: it limits how much context needs to be rebuilt, it separates signal from residue, and it gives the update a visible finish line.
+A good weekly update template for work usually does three things well:

-These are small gains, but together they matter.
+Those are small gains, but together they matter.
 They make the document easier to complete and easier to reopen.

 Build the update from weekly fragments, then finish it cleanly